Foundation Year (Year 0)

 Applicants who wish to undertake this course without the foundation should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England).
 An IELTS (or equivalent) score of 6.5 is required where English is not the first language, plus 112 points from at least 2 A levels (or equivalent).
 Typical offers may include:

-112 points from at least 2 A levels to include grades CC, one to be in a Biological Science; Welsh Baccalaureate Advanced Diploma considered as a third subject
+112 points from at least 2 A levels to include grades CC, one to be in a Biological Science; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject

 QCF BTEC Extended Diploma Distinction Merit Merit within a Biological Science